Ashlett: Ashlett Creek

 The name 'Ashlett' may be derived from the Viking custom of planting an ash stave in the ground where their ships first landed and 'flete' from a creek or stretch of salt water.

 Ashlett is a natural creek, located down a lane leading from the village of Fawley.

 Victoria Quay was built in 1887 to celebrate Queen Victoria's Golden Jubilee and to provide a more efficient way of loading and unloading the barges which came into Ashlett Creek.
 At the beginning of the 20th century ships of 100, or even 150 tons, were brought up here at high tide, and unloaded at Victoria Quay.
 It was used extensively to bring in construction materials when the first refinery was built at Fawley in the 1920s.

 There was a large mill pond behind Ashlett Mill which once served to regularly clear the silt from the creek.
-In the early 1990's there was controversy as the mill pond had an artificial island built at its centre which dramatically reduced the amount of water sluiced through the mill.
+In the early 1990s, there was controversy as the mill pond had an artificial island built at its centre which dramatically reduced the amount of water sluiced through the mill.
 The creed silt levels have been steadily rising since.

 There is a pub at Ashlett called the Jolly Sailor.
 This was originally a beer house in the days when anyone who paid the poor rate and the two pound excise fee could sell beer.